NGC 7291 - Lenticular Galaxy in Pegasus

-NGC 7291 - Lenticular Galaxy is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7291 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7291 - Lenticular Galaxy in Pegasus is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7291 - Lenticular Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 7291

 Celestial coordinates for the J2000 equinox of NGC 7291 are provided in the following table:

 The simplified sky charts below show the position of NGC 7291 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.